keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 To ensure that we are able to reconcile all of the resources that we are watching we need to make sure that we are authorized to do so.
 Specifically, we need to specify the types of resources that we watch.

-We can do that by adding few extra directives in the form of comments, right above our `Reconcile` function.
+We can do that by adding a few extra directives in the form of comments, right above our `Reconcile` function.

 ```golang
 // +kubebuilder:rbac:groups=apps,resources=deployments,verbs=get;list;watch;create;update;patch;delete